Your investment in overseas students

 So let’s look at one area of this responsibility, clearly stated in The Home Office’s ‘Guidance for Sponsors’:

-Guidance for Sponsors’ Document 2: Sponsorship Duties.
-Paragraph 3.26:
+Student Sponsor Guidance Document 2: Sponsorship Duties.
+Care arrangements for children:

 Sponsors who recruit a child under the age of 18 must ensure suitable care arrangements are in place for them in the UK.
 This must include arrangements for their: